It is 3:22 PM at our server, a quarter hour past The None

 To set the proper mood for Vienna’s crème de la crème of regal textile origami, here’s the Radetzky March by Johann Strauss Sr. ▭

 The Imperial Fold, brought out only for state occasions, arose from the Habsburg court sometime during the nineteenth century.
-You can marvel at these napkins/dinner roll snugglers at various museums throughout Austria such as the Silberkammer (“Silver Collection”) at the Hofburg Imperial Apartments in Vienna.
+You can marvel at these serviettes/dinner roll snugglers at various museums throughout Austria such as the Silberkammer (“Silver Collection”) at the Hofburg Imperial Apartments in Vienna.
 The technique behind this art form has traditionally been known by only two people at any given time.
-That’s a little hard to take at face value, but in any case it remains a scrupulously guarded State secret.
+That’s a little hard to take literally, but in any case it remains a scrupulously guarded State secret.

 A few years ago a certain “Joe Worm” surfaced on YouTube to disclose what he himself has determined, after lengthy study and scholarship no doubt, to be the correct process.